mlanza/ai-literacy/201/14-sops-as-a-runtime.md

 Ironic that the same bot that made the error in a **different seat**—a different role, a different spec—caught it?

-Not really.
-The leverage of systems is not that they’re perfect.
+Maybe.
+But the leverage of systems is not that they’re perfect.
 It’s that they make recovery routine.

 ## SOPs Are Code